yanagishima/yanagishima/README.md

 # yanagishima

-yanagishima is a Web UI for presto like MySQL Workbench.
+yanagishima is a Web UI for presto.

 ![preview](v2.gif)